 Bolton Carers Thicketford House, BL2 2LW

 Bolton Dementia Supportis an independent not for profit charity working in Bolton supporting people who are living with dementia and those who care for them.
-The charity provides three afternoon Memory Cafes’each week throughout the borough and two evening Cafes once a month.
+The charity provides two afternoon Memory Cafes’each week throughout the borough.
 Memory Cafes run to provide information and support in an informal setting foranyone affected by dementia.
-We provide events and entertainers to enable everyone to have an enjoyable, fun experience andwe also
+We provide events and entertainers to enable everyone to have an enjoyable, fun experience andwe also organise 1/2 outings each year to places of

 Carers Resource, BL2 2LW